 Missouri Bankruptcy Exemptions |

 Property held as a tenancy by the entirety.
 This ownership interest exists when property is owned by a married couple as a single marital entity, not as individuals.
-Wyoming is one of about 25 states where a married couple can own property as tenants by the entirety.
-If one spouse files for bankruptcy—not both—the bankruptcy trustee might be prevented from using the property equity to pay off debts.
-Your property equity could be fully protected.
-However, be warned that this is a tricky area of law.
-Talk with a local bankruptcy attorney before filing to ensure that you don't lose valuable property.
-Is this really a risk?
-Absolutely, because you don't have an automatic right to dismiss a Chapter 7 case if you make a mistake.
+If one spouse files for bankruptcy, the trustee might be prevented from using the property equity to pay off debts.
+However, this is a tricky area of law so talk with a local bankruptcy attorney to ensure you don't lose valuable property.

 You can file for bankruptcy in Missouri after living there for more than 180 days.
 However, you must live in Missouri much longer before using Missouri exemptions—at least 730 days before filing, to be exact.
 Otherwise, you'd use the previous state's exemptions.